xnih/satori-linux-pascal/README.md

 Note, if you install Lazurus and go to compile it and get an error about "error while linking", make sure you install libpcap-dev!

+If you compile this with Lazurus, load project.lpr, go to Run > Build File and then you'll have a compiled satori file in the directory that you can run.